All You Have to Know About Balsamic Vinegar of Modena

 The result of the grape harvest is cooked for a few hours and then, when it's reduced to half its volume, it's put inside the so-called "mother", an oak barrel of 60L.

-Then every year in winter a small quantity of Balsamic is handly transferred into a set of wood-made barrels (usually 5-6) of different sizes and woods like cherry tree or juniper, depending on the flavour you'd like to give to the balsamic.
+Then every year in winter a small quantity of Balsamic is handly transferred into a set of wood-made barrels (usually 5-6) of different sizes and woods like cherry tree or juniper, depending on the flavor you'd like to give to the balsamic.

-The barrels are located just under the roofs of the old houses and they're left open on the top and covered: you can't imagine the flavours you get when you enter in one of those attics!
-After this process called travaso the producers send a sample of it to an authority that will determine if it can be bottled as:
+The barrels are located just under the roofs of the old houses and they're left open on the top and covered: you can't imagine the flavors you get when you enter one of those attics!

-Tradizionale (12 years aged)
+• Tradizionale (12 years aged)

-Extravecchio (25years aged)
+• Extravecchio (25 years aged)

 Every year just 4% of all the vinegar can be bottled.